-If a cat runs with other felines, they can’t hide by themselves.
+If cats run with other felines, they can’t hide by themselves.
 They need to worry about whether other cats will give away their location.
-This doesn’t sit right with cats, which are governed by survival instincts.
+This doesn’t sit well with cats, which are governed by survival instincts.

 Of course, none of this applies to domesticated housecats.
 As a pet owner, you keep them safe and provide all the food they wish for.
 This makes the behavior of housecats occasionally baffling.